Looking for epic hikes in Spain for your next adventure?

 Mulhacen

-No list of hikes in Spain is complete without Mulhacen hike in Sierra Nevada, the highest peak in mainland Spain with its 3479 meters!
+No list of hikes in Spain is complete without the Mulhacen hike in Sierra Nevada, the highest peak in mainland Spain, and the entire Iberian Peninsula with its 3479 meters of altitude!

-However, it’s also an easy day hike if you take the shuttle bus from Capileira to Mirador de Trevelez.
+It’s also an easy day hike if you take the shuttle bus from Capileira to Mirador de Trevelez and walk from there.
 The shuttle bus will pick you up 6 hours after drop off which gives you plenty of time to enjoy the walk up and take as many photos as you like, including a lunch break.

-The hike is not hard in itself, but the altitude makes it though.
+The hike is not hard in itself, but the altitude can make it tough, especially if you travel straight from the coast on a day trip.

 El Caminito del Rey